aplteam/Tatin/docs/SyntaxReference.md

 Optionally `⍺` can be specified.
 Must be a namespace that might contain a variable `tags` which may specify one or more tags (simple comma-separated text vector).
-If that is the case only the tags shared by the packages that carries that specified tag(s).
+If that is the case only the tags shared by the packages that carry all of the specified tags.

 ### ListVersions